SLNC-DIMP/Constraint-Analysis/readme.md

 		3. Line 241 - Change "path_to_upload_folder" to the name of your application.
 The rest of the path should stay as it is.</li>

-	If there is no "screenhots" directory you'll need to create it at the root of your main "constraint_analysis" directory.
+	If there is no "screenshots" directory you'll need to create it at the root of your main "constraint_analysis" directory.

+Open file "cli_image.php"
+	Change the specified example path, C:\"Program Files"\wkhtmltopdf\wkhtmltoimage.exe, to whatever your path is to wkhtmltopdf.
+You can also change the argument settings or add others.
+See http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltoimage_0.10.0_rc2-doc.html for the available options.

 	There is no admin interface.
-You'll need to manually create one or mor users in the users table.
+You'll need to manually create one or more users in the users table.
 The password need to be an md5 hash to work correctly.

 	If you need to genrate the PHP script to run is as basic as follows.
 	<?php